ryanfisher/ryanfisher_jekyll/_drafts/example-draft-with-code-samples.md

 {% endhighlight %}

 This block of text is here to explain the code and display even more text to help analyze our design.
 I wonder how others will think it looks.
 What do you think?

+> A block quote is going to look something like this and we need to make sure it gets to two lines so we can get a complete view of the design